-A small-town vibe yet close to bustling Palma, many have discovered Santa Maria del Cami is an ideal place to settle if you want to immerse yourself in quiet countryside living but have city conveniences within easy reach.
+A small-town vibe yet close to bustling Palma, many have discovered Santa María del Camí is an ideal place to settle if you want to immerse yourself in quiet countryside living but have city conveniences within easy reach.
 The township itself offers all the necessities for daily life as well as a surprising number of hospitality establishments in which to enjoy a coffee over the paper, or a local wine along with some authentic Mallorcan bites.
-As such property in Santa Maria del Cami is increasingly in demand, with townhouses and apartments in the village centre equally as popular as the larger fincas and estates on the outskirts.
-Living in Santa Maria del Cami therefore attracts a large cross section of people, from young families starting out, to foreigners wanting a slice of authentic Mallorca as a holiday retreat, and of course well established Mallorcan families tracing back generations.
+For these reasons, property in Santa María del Camí is increasingly in demand, with townhouses and apartments in the village centre equally as popular as the larger fincas and estates on the outskirts.
+Living in Santa María del Camí therefore attracts a large cross-section of people, from young families starting out, to foreigners wanting a slice of authentic Mallorca as a holiday retreat, and of course, well-established Mallorcan families tracing back generations.

-Santa Maria’s location at the foot of the Serra de Tramuntana allows its residents to benefit from stunning scenery and an abundance of hiking routes.
+Santa María’s location near Palma and at the foot of the Serra de Tramuntana allows its residents to benefit from stunning scenery and an abundance of hiking routes.

 Serra de Tramuntana